oh-lang/oh/wishlist.md

 `what Update { (Position: vector3): print("got position update: $(Position)") }`,
 mostly because we want to allow `return` inside a `what` case to return from the function that encloses `what`, and not `return` just inside the `what` case.
-However, that's something we want to support, in case your `what` case is complicated.
+However, that's something we do support, in case your `what` case is complicated.

 ```
 speed: one_of[